xiuql/BDSIM4CEPC/manual/source/model_description.rst

 .. note:: The length must be larger than the geometry so that it is contained within it and
 	  no overlapping geometry will be produced.
 However, care must be taken as the length will be the length of the component inserted in the beamline.
-If this is much larger than the size requried for the geometry, the beam may be mismatched into the rest of the accelerator.
+If this is much larger than the size required for the geometry, the beam may be mismatched into the rest of the accelerator.
 A common practice is to add a picometre to the length of the geometry.

 Examples::